You can enjoy two views from the Nativity facade tower of Sagrada Familia, and both are equally stunning.

-Sagrada Familia’s architect Antoni Gaudi had planned three facades for Sagrada Familia Cathedral.
+Sagrada Familia’s architect Antoni Gaudi had planned three facades for the Cathedral.

-The vantage point on Nativity facade tower is around 65 meters (214 feet) high and the views are a treat for every tourist.
+The vantage point on the Nativity facade tower is around 65 meters (214 feet) high, and the views are a treat for every tourist.

-Here are some of the best views from the Nativity facade –
+Here are some of the best photographs of Nativity facade towers –

 SAVE TIME & MONEY – Book Online Tickets